fll-pigeons/gamechangers/docs/micropython.md

          reset()
          # keep driving until either robot has travelled 100cm or covered a 45degree angle
          while (distance() < 1000 or angle() < 45):
-            drive(300,30) # drive for 30cm, while turning left at 20 degree angle
+            drive(300,30) # drive for 30cm, while turning left at 30degree angle
       ```
   * [reset()](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.reset) - distance is calculated from start of program, so reset() it before using distance in a while loop